Krille945/Image-sequencer-for-NCORR/README.md

 In one of the following versions this will properly be turned into an .exe to simplify the process

+you might also need to install the matlab engine your self this is done by going in to anaconda prompt and then type:

+activate sequencer

+which will activate the enviroment then you need to type:

+cd C:\Program Files\MATLAB\R2020b\extern\engines\python

+and at last type:

+python setup.py install

+now the engine should be installed correctly this should only be a problem if your matlab is installed elsewhere

 # known bugs
 1. closing the sequencer will also close NCORR
 2. cant process files with unusual characters like æøå